 No. It is up to you to decide to join the study.
 We will describe the study and go through this information sheet.
-If you agree to take part, we will then ask you and your carer to sign a consent form.
+If you agree to take part, we will then ask you to sign a consent form.
 You are free to withdraw at any time, without giving a reason.
-If you wish to withdraw, you and your carer will both be withdrawn from the study.
+If you wish to withdraw, your relative may remain in the study if they wish.
 We will ask you if you are happy for us to use the information that you have already contributed.
-Withdrawal from the study will not affect your ongoing care.